AdoriZahard/hi3er/docs/index.md

 **Blessing of Bladepiece**: Deal 120% more ignite DMG, and 20% more Fire DMG to ignited enemies.
 Casting Ultimate refills KE.
 The fire ring contracts after spreading, pulling enemies while dealing 1600% ATK of Fire DMG to them. | No

 !!! note
     Succession + Time Crystals are necessary to start with Ai-Chan.
 Without Time Crystals, she doesn't have damage to help her for the remainder of the run.
-The other 2 Ego Signets to get are Constant and Final Dream.
+The other 2 Ego Signets to get are Constant and Final Dream, but Ai-Chan is completely fine with just Constant and no Final Dream.
+The last one is completely unnecessary, it does not improve Ai-Chan's damage noticeably at all.
+Just ignore it.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Double Ego start (Succession + Time Crystals) into Aponia Basic ATK F3, finish Aponia 2nd Core by F4 with Ultimate and SP Regen, grab Aponia's either Breach from F5 or F6 and go shop F5/F6, buy V-V's Pendulum and Conflict and Griseo's Red or V-V's Spider Web (ideally 2 from V-V and Griseo's Red), then grab Ego door at F7 from Because of You
+    Ideal Order from F1-F7: Double Ego start (Succession + Time Crystals) into Aponia Basic ATK F3, finish Aponia 2nd Core by F4 with Ultimate and SP Regen, grab Aponia's either Breach from F5 or F6 and go shop F5/F6, buy V-V's Pendulum, Conflict, Griseo's Red and Kalpas' TDM Taken or V-V's Spider Web (ideally 2 from V-V, Griseo's Red and Kalpas' TDM Taken), then grab Ego door at F7 from Because of You

 Signet | Priority
 - | :----: